 In 2020, the Company achieved Adjusted EBITDA, after Lease Payments for purposes of the annual short-term incentive plan of \$203.7 million, which is 26.3% of the target of \$774.4 million.
 The Company did not achieve target due to the Company's gaming facilities being closed because of the COVID-19 pandemic.
 Specifically, we began the temporary suspension of the operations of all of our 41 properties starting between March 13, 2020 and March 19, 2020, pursuant to various orders from state gaming regulatory bodies and governmental authorities to combat the rapid spread of COVID-19.
 We began reopening our properties on May 18, 2020 with approximately 10% to 50% reduced gaming and hotel capacity and limited food and beverage offerings in order to accommodate comprehensive social distancing and health and safety protocols required by state regulators and local and state public health officials.
 By September 30, 2020, all of our properties had reopened (except for Zia Park in New Mexico).
 In the fourth quarter, we were again required to temporarily suspend operations in Pennsylvania, Michigan and Illinois and were subject to increased operational restrictions in Ohio and Massachusetts.
-In Michigan, our Greektown facility was temporarily closed on November 17, 2020 and reopened on December 23, 2020.
-In addition, our Pennsylvania properties closed on December 12, 2020 and reopened on January 4, 2021.
+In Michigan, our Greektown facility was temporarily closed on November 17, 2020 and reopened on January 4, 2021.
 Further, in Illinois, our properties temporarily closed on November 20, 2020 and began reopening with limited hours of operations beginning on January 16, 2021.
 As a result of these property closures and our inability to achieve target under our annual short term incentive plan, the Committee determined that it was not appropriate to pay a bonus for 2020.